dnlonme/python-course/syntax/README.md

 # Introduction

 ## Syntax
-Quick overview of all basic synta, more advanced things as we go
+Quick overview of all basic syntax, more advanced things as we go

 ### Variables